Chinatowns in the United States: San Jose area

 San Jose was home to five Chinatowns that existed until the 1930s.
 The initial Chinatowns in San Jose were frequently burned down by arson.
 Another Chinatown was excavated during an urban renewal project to build the Fairmont Hotel and Silicon Valley Financial Center on Market and San Fernando Streets.
 This Chinatown was also known as the "Plaza Street Chinatown", which grew rapidly from the 1860s to the 1870s and was home to "several hundred Chinese".
 The area was subject to racial tensions, as white residents often complained to the city council that it was "bothersome".
 By 1870, the area was burned to the ground and many Chinese were evicted from the area as the anti-Chinese public sentiment grew.

 Later in history, John Heinlen, a farmer and businessman, planned a six block Chinatown with brick structures with water and pipes in the area of Sixth Street and Cleveland Street in 1887, to the dismay of the non-Chinese public.
 The area was then known as "Heinlenville" and contained a variety of merchants, barbers, traditional doctors, and Chinese herbal medicine, and the Ng Shing Gung temple.
 The area was surrounded by Little Italy and co-existed harmoniously, but then dwindled in the 1920s as the younger generations sought careers outside the area and with a lack of new Chinese coming in due to the Chinese Exclusion Act.
 The area eventually lost almost all of its Chinese population.
 Some artifacts from this Chinatown are now located in Kelley Park.
 At the time, an existing Japantown nearby was evacuated due to the war, but was repopulated after the internment of the Japanese-Americans.

 The city of Cupertino has a substantial Chinese and Taiwanese community; many of whom work for Apple, Inc. and other area technology based industries.
 Other nearby cities such as Fremont, Sunnyvale, and Santa Clara have large Chinese populations.

 San Luis Obispo

 San Luis Obispo had a Chinatown beginning in the 1870s.

+Santa Barbara

+Santa Barbara had a small (about 250 people) but flourishing Chinatown from at least 1868, when Chinese workers arrived from the San Francisco Bay Area to help construct the San Marcos Pass Stagecoach Road between Santa Barbara and Santa Ynez Valley.
+Chinatown in Santa Barbara was located mostly on E Canon Perdido Street in downtown Santa Barbara.